Background

 While the department is focused on resolving the odour issues in the community, we are aware that there are also concerns in the community relating to the impacts on groundwater from landfill leachate, the risks associated with landfill gas migration and the timing of the closure of the landfill.

 The department is also working with MRC and its independent consultants on these matters.
 In relation to impacts to groundwater and the potential for landfill gas migration, the department is reviewing the latest monitoring and assessments of the contamination levels of former landfill cells.
-This is to determine whether the sites remain appropriately classified under the Contaminated Sites Act 2003 and are suitable for their ongoing use as landfill.
+This is to determine whether the sites remain appropriately classified under the Contaminated Sites Act 2003.